Cheeto836/vim-rainbow/README.md

   role.
 * Changed default highlighted operators (now most punctuation) and highlighted braces (added `<` and `>` for C++, Rust, C# and Java).
-* Removed optional highlighting for operators.
-Now hard enabled.
+* ~~Removed optional highlighting for operators.
+Now hard enabled.~~
+* Re-added optional highlighting for operators.
+Off by default.
 * Changed loading autocommand for the events "syntax" and "colorscheme" so that the rainbow gets loaded only when there's syntax being applied and aways after switching colorschemes.